0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 7. Copy the address of the oracle you want to leave (you can distinguish the price oracles from deposit and withdrawal oracles by looking at the amount of MPC tokes they have "locked", price oracles have 5000, deposit and withdrawal oracles 250000)
 8. Paste the address to the search field of the browser, to navigate to the contract

-Request new oracle:
+**Request new oracle:**

 - Invoke the contract action _requestNewOracle_ (you must by logged in to perform this action)

 !!! note "Note"
-    you can only invoke this action if you are serving in the oracle and 28 days have passed since the oracle was last changed, confirm this in the contract state by checking the unix timestamp in the field named `"oracleTimestamp"`
+    You can only invoke this action if you are serving in the oracle and 28 days have passed since the oracle was last changed, confirm this in the contract state by checking the unix timestamp in the field named `"oracleTimestamp"`